hgentl/BirdRecords/README.md

 Todo, (after Main.java has been written)

 **Note**: This project was originally developed using BlueJ as part of a university module focused on object-oriented design rather than building complete Java applications.
-To make the project easier to explore outside the university environment, I have added a small Main.java class that demonstrates the core functionality.
+To make the project easier to explore outside the university environment, I have added a small `Main.java` class that demonstrates the core functionality.
 The demonstration is intended to showcase the design of the classes rather than every aspect of the original assignment.

 ---

-## Reflections
+## Reflection
 This project changed how I approached error handling.
 Rather than assuming that users would always provide valid data, I began thinking about what could go wrong at each stage of the program and how those situations should be handled.

 Writing the JUnit tests reinforced this approach.
 Testing invalid inputs and edge cases made me realise that reliable software requires considering failure cases as part of the design, rather than adding error handling after the main functionality has been written.

-### Future Improvments
+### Future Improvements
-If I were assinged a similar task in a proffetional evnironment, I would imporve and develop additional handling of application logic, ensuring seperation between the collection layer, user actions and application logic.
+If I were assigned a similar task in a professional environment, I would further separate the collection layer from user interaction and application logic.
+This would make the system easier to maintain and allow the underlying data management functionality to be reused by different interfaces.